 Columbia, South Carolina

 Head to the capital city of Columbia, South Carolina for a fun weekend getaway!
 It’s a vibrant college town with a thriving food scene and outdoor activities along the river.
 Take a Saturday morning stroll through the roughly 150 vendors that line Main Street during the Soda City Market!
 Explore the beautiful University of South Carolina campus, and stop at the Clapping Circle near Russell House.
 Art lovers can drop into the Columbia Museum of Art on Soda City Saturday mornings for only $5.
 Don’t miss the popular Riverbanks Zoo & Garden, home to Koala Knockabout and Sea Lion Landings, plus a 70 acre botanical garden.
 Kids of all ages will enjoy a nature break along the Congaree River at Riverwalk Park.
 Grab breakfast at the Devine Cinnamon Roll Deli or Cafe Strudel, coffee at Curiosity Coffee Bar, Sunday brunch at DiPrato’s and dinner anywhere in the Vista!
 Before you leave town, make a photo stop to see the 40 foot fire hydrant at 1400 Taylor Street!
 It’s on the same block as Tunnelvision, one of my favorite pieces of street art.
 Then swing by Cromer’s and pick up some of their famous popcorn for the trip home!
-Columbia has so much to offer.
+Columbia has so much to offer, and affordable hotels too.

 By Kath at FamilyTravelsUSA